 Look on the website and get the CDA credential booklet from the Council for Professional Recognition www.cdacouncil.org/cda_what.htm and read it carefully.
 It will detail what you need to include.

-The Fundamentals class or Beyond the Fundamentals workshop series offered by your Resource Development specialist will also help you get started on the required CDA credential application components.
+The Fundamentals class and other workshops can help you get started on the required CDA credential application components.
 The RESOURCES section at the bottom of this document has tools you can use and ideas to help you find a mentor to guide you through the process.

 There is help!
-Ask your Resource Development Specialist or your supervisor for the closest CDA credential mentor or support program.
+Ask the Resource Advisor in your region, or your supervisor for the closest CDA credential mentor or support program.
 Your workplace may also offer CDA credential support.

 The Council for Professional Recognition maintains the list of Professional Development Specialists around the country.
 These Specialists have been approved by the Council.
 To ensure there is not conflict of interest with the CDA candidate they-